nordicenergy/nordicenergy-sdk/README.md

 1. `.env` file defines configuration, edit if you have custom settings

-2. Run  Nordic Energy node locally, follow the instructions: https://github.com/nordicenergy/sdk
+2. Run nordicenergy node locally, follow the instructions: https://github.com/nordicenergy/nordicenergy-sdk

 3. Wait for 1-2 mins, and run this: